ChackMociute/Software-Design-Team-3-jCalculator/README.md

 ## Pre built
 A pre-built fat jar is provided in the out/ folder.

+When running in an IDE, the working directory should be set to the /out folder, as that's where the plugins are located.
+Failure to do so will cause plugins to not load.

 ## Building
 To build the gradle build task must be ran from IDEA (For now it doesn't work from the command line for some reason)